microsoft/service-fabric-healer/Documentation/OperationalTelemetry.md

 Disabling / Enabling transmission of Operational Data:

-Transmission of operational data is controlled by a setting and can be easily turned off. ```ObserverManagerEnableOperationalTelemetry``` setting in ```ApplicationManifest.xml``` controls transmission of Operational data. **Note that if you are deploying FabricHealer to a cluster running in a restricted region (China) or cloud (Gov) you should disable this feature before deploying to remain compliant.
+Transmission of operational data is controlled by a setting and can be easily turned off. ```EnableOperationalTelemetry``` setting in ```ApplicationManifest.xml``` controls transmission of Operational data. **Note that if you are deploying FabricHealer to a cluster running in a restricted region (China) or cloud (Gov) you should disable this feature before deploying to remain compliant.
 Please do not send data outside of any restricted boundary.**

 **NOTE: We recommend that this feature be disabled if you are deploying FabricHealer to an Azure cluster running in a restricted region or cloud.**